 One of the most confusing things about the legal system is the difference between civil cases and criminal cases.
 In domestic violence situations, there may be both civil and criminal cases occurring at the same time as a result of the same violent act.
 You may want to pursue both civil and criminal actions for maximum protection.
 The major differences have to do with who takes the case to court and the reason for the case.

 In a civil domestic violence action, you are asking the court to protect you from the person abusing you.
 You are not asking the court to send that person to jail for committing a crime.
 However, if the abuser violates the civil court order, he may be sent to jail for the violation.
 In a civil case, you are the person bringing the case against the abuser and (in most circumstances), you have the right to withdraw (drop) the case if you want to.
-Orders of Protection in South Carolina that we refer to are a part of civil law.
+Restraining orders in Oregon that we refer to are under the civil law system.